BV-BRC/BV-BRC-Docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.md

 *Bins and contig files*
 1. The metagenomic binning job will return a bin for each genome that has been annotated by the pipeline.
-The bacterial bins start with **bin** and have a checkered flag in before the name, and the viral bins that can be annotated by BV-BRC begins with **vBin**.
+The bacterial bins start with **bin** and have a checkered flag before the name, and the viral bins that can be annotated by BV-BRC begins with **vBin**.
 Viruses that cannot be annotated at this time do not have a binning job with a checkered flag.
-Bacterial contigs are found end the rows that being with **bin** and end with **.fa**.  and the viral contigs begin with **vBin** and also end with **.fa**.
+Bacterial contigs are found in the rows that being with **bin** and end with **.fa**.
+The viral contigs begin with **vBin** and also end with **.fa**.
 ![Figure Bin_analysis](./images/Bin_analysis.png "Figure Bin_analysis")

 2. The details in both bacterial and viral binning jobs can be accessed by double clicking on the row that has the checkered flag.
-Details on the files returned by the annotation jobs that produce these bins can be found in the Annotation Tutorial (https://www.bv-brc.org/docs/tutorial/genome_annotation/genome_annotation.html#).
+Details on the files returned by the annotation jobs that produce these bins can be found in the Annotation Tutorial (https://www.bv-brc.org/docs/tutorial/genome_annotation/genome_annotation.html).
 ![Figure Flag](./images/Flag.png "Figure Flag")

 3. The pipeline produces additional contig files.
 One of these is the data that cannot be mapped to the selected organisms.
 The file that contains these contigs is called **unbinned.fasta**.